Hyperbolic surface subgroups of one-ended doubles of free groups: Combinatorial Formulation of Tiling Conjecture

 \subsection{Terminology on graphs}

 We allow graphs to have parallel edges or loops; a \emph{loop} is an edge with only one endpoint.
 For a graph $G$, we write $V(G)$ and $E(G)$ to denote the vertex set and the edge set of $G$, respectively.
 The \emph{degree} $\deg_G(v)$ of a vertex $v$ is the number of edges incident with $v$, assuming that loops are counted twice.
-A graph is \emph{$k$-regular} if every vertex has degree $k$, and it is \emph{regular} if it is $k$-regular for some $k$.
+For a set $X$ of vertices, we write $\delta_G(X)$ to denote the set of edges having endpoints in both $X$ and $V(G)\setminus X$.
+In particular, the set $\delta_G(v)$ consists of non-loop edges incident with $v$.
+A graph is \emph{$k$-regular} if every vertex has degree $k$, and it is \emph{regular} if it is $k$-regular for some $k\ge0$.
 A \emph{cycle} is a (finite) $2$-regular connected graph.
-For a set $X$ of vertices, we write $\delta_G(X)$ to denote the set of edges having endpoints in both $X$ and $V(G)\setminus X$.
-In particular, $\delta_G(v)$ is the set of non-loop edges incident with $v$.
 For two distinct vertices $x$ and $y$ of a graph $G$, the \emph{local edge-connectivity} $\lambda_G(x,y)$ is the maximum number of pairwise edge-disjoint paths from $x$ to $y$ in $G$.
-We omit the subscript $G$ in $\deg_G$, $\delta_G$, and $\lambda_G$ if the underlying graph $G$ is clear from the context.
-Menger's theorem~\cite{Menger1927} states that $\lambda(x,y)=\min\{ |\delta(X)| \co x\in X, y\not\in X\}$.
+We omit the subscript $G$ in $\deg_G$, $\delta_G$ and $\lambda_G$ if the underlying graph $G$ is clear from the context.
+Menger's theorem~ states that $\lambda(x,y)=\min\{ \abs{\delta(X)} \co x\in X, y\not\in X\}$; see~\cite[Chapter 3]{Diestel_book} or~\cite{Menger1927}.